-The set of photos show Cruise in his character as Pete “Maverick” Mitchell wearing an all-black flight suit.
+Images show Cruise in his character as Pete “Maverick” Mitchell, wearing an all-black flight suit.
 The interesting thing is that the flight suit appears to be a high-altitude pressure suit similar to the actual ones worn by high altitude reconnaissance pilots in aircraft like the U-2 and SR-71,”

 “Notice the wide, round neck ring for a pressure suit helmet and the two fittings to the suit for life support and pressurization.” according to The Aviationist.

 Moreover, Cruise has gone through extensive training for the film, and, being a licensed pilot, was reported to be doing some of his own flying “in certain aircraft”.

 The 58-year-old actor is renowned for taking the high risk to do his own stunts for films and has apparently piloted the aircraft himself for the film, after which he had said,

 “You can’t act that, the distortion in the face.
 They’re pulling 7½, 8 G’s (G-force).
 That’s 1,600 pounds of force,”

 So, if reports of Cruise being on the advanced aircraft are true, it means that the Mission Impossible actor has “chosen to accept his mission” and accomplished it before any other pilot on earth, even if it means it is for the screen.